 Fletcher regarded Gus for a few seconds, then said, "I'll do what I can.
 Now, please tell me about yourselves."

 "Doug and I are both from Chicago.
 You know where that is?"
 Fletcher nodded, which earned another jack-o'lantern grin—so much hungry joy at meeting someone who had merely heard of his home.
 "We grew up near each other—he's from Chinatown, I'm from Near West Side— but we never met until we enlisted.
-Did a two-year hitch in the army together, in Afganistan.
+Did a hitch in the army together, in Afganistan.
 When we got out, we kind of missed it, but not enough to re-enlist.
 We met up with a couple of other guys who felt the same—Neil and Aaron—and decided to set up as mercenaries.
 Called ourselves the 'Windy City Squad.'"

 Gus paused and gave Fletcher a cautious look.
 "You okay with mercs?" he asked.